-Q: What gear is “must have” for breastfeeding twins?
+Q: What gear is a must have for breastfeeding twins?

 A: A twin breastfeeding cushion can be a really useful tool to tandem feed.
 They are designed specifically so that you can breastfeed both babies in football hold and if they are the correct height and set up properly, it should mean you can feed hands-free.
 But they are not essential.
 Moms can tandem feed in a more laid back position without any cushions, or can just use standard cushions or pillows from the bed or couch.

 Q: How can a mother breastfeed twins when they don’t have someone there to help set them up… can you walk us through the step by step logistics of getting into the chair, putting on the pillow and getting situated with both infants?